dougeby/IntuneDocs/intune-user-help/use-managed-apps-on-your-device-android.md

 -   PIN access requirements

--   Your signin, using company credentials
+-   How you sign in, using company credentials

 -   Ability to back up data to the cloud